All the tips and tricks to make the BEST mashed potatoes every single time! Ready in less than 30 min with just 3 ingredients.

 - sea salt and black pepper, to taste

 - finely chopped parsley/chives, optional

 - Place the potatoes in a large pot, cover with cold water and add 1 teaspoon of salt.
 Bring to a boil, uncover and simmer for about 20-30 min, or until the potatoes are tender and cooked through.

 - Once the potatoes are ready, drain in a colander and peel whilst still hot.
 In the meantime, warm up your milk.

 - Place the potatoes in a large bowl, add in softened butter and mash with the help of a potato masher.

-- Slowly pour the hot milk in, and continue to mash the potatoes until reaching the desired texture.
+- Slowly pour the warmed milk in, and continue to mash the potatoes until reaching the desired texture.
 Season with salt and pepper to taste and a pinch of nutmeg if you like.

-- Sprinkle with fresh herbs (optional) and serve your potato mash immediately.
+- Sprinkle with fresh herbs (optional) and serve your mashed potatoes immediately.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.